-IMPORTANT: Due to the adoption of the BIOS Boot Spec for ProLiant ML G2 and DL G2 servers, STBTORDR functionality has been replaced with the enhanced functionality of the CONREP utility and data files.
-STBTORDR does not work with ProLiant ML/DL G2 servers.
-Use CONREP to modify the boot order on ProLiant ML/DL G2 systems.
+NOTE: Because of the adoption of the BIOS Boot Spec for ProLiant ML and DL G2 servers, STBTORDR functionality has been replaced with the enhanced functionality of the CONREP utility and data files.
+STBTORDR does not work with ProLiant ML or DL G2 servers.
+Use CONREP to modify the boot order on these systems.